-The information in Tables 2.6 and 2.7 relates only to mills which use UK grown roundwood in the production of paper (integrated pulp and paper mills).
-These mills also use recycled paper (200 000 tonnes in 1997) and recycled cardboard (50 000 tonnes in 1997).
-[Source: Forestry Industry Handbook 1998]
+The information in Tables 2.6 and 2.7 relates only to mills that use UK grown roundwood in the production of paper (integrated pulp and paper mills).
+These mills also use recycled paper and recycled cardboard, and in the past have used some imported roundwood/chips.

-Integrated pulp and paper mills in the UK consumed a total of 0.7 million green tonnes of UK roundwood in 2004 (mainly softwood) and a further 0.1 million green tonnes of sawmill products.
+In 2005 integrated pulp and paper mills in the UK consumed 0.7 million green tonnes of UK roundwood (mainly softwood) and 0.1 million green tonnes of sawmill products.